 “This is not what I signed up for”

-Meet Lilly, a 30 year Marketing Manager from Melbourne.
+Meet Lilly, a 30-year old Marketing Manager from Melbourne.
 When Lilly was at uni, she pictured a career in a fun, exciting environment with great colleagues, creative challenges, after-work beers, lots of international travel and a good work-life balance.
 Of course, we all know how this story pans out.
-Eventually Lilly realises that the career she pictured has nothing to do with the reality of working in a corporate full-time job.
-She switches jobs but this does’t change anything.
+Eventually, Lilly realises that the career she pictured has nothing to do with the reality of working in a corporate full-time job.
+She switches jobs but this doesn’t change anything.
 She is stuck in corporate prison, for 40 hours a week, for the next 40 years.
 Lilly feels cheated – this is not what she signed up for.
 She wants out.

 This is what Lilly’s financial situation looks like:

 Income and Super: Lilly earns $78,700 per year from her job, which leaves her with $60,000 after tax.
 In addition, her employer pays 9.5% – $7476 – into her superannuation fund.
 After Super contribution tax (15%) and fees, the net annual Super contributions amount to around $6000.

 After-tax salary: $60,000

 Spending and Lifestyle: Lilly spends most of her salary on things she thinks will make her feel better – luxury holidays, fancy clothes and expensive restaurant meals.
 She currently only saves $500 per month (in a high-interest savings account).
 Lilly examines her spending habits and makes a few lifestyle changes.
 She starts cooking at home more instead of eating out and decides to sell her car.
 Instead, she uses her bike and public transport to get to work.
 Lilly easily manages to reduce her living expenses to $33,000 per year.

 Annual expenses: $33,000